mdavidson9/docs.balsamiq.com/content/google-drive/wireframes/transition.md

 ## Licensing and Pricing

-Balsamiq Wireframes for Google Drive uses the same licensing and pricing model than Balsamiq Mockups 3 for Google Drive, so no migration is needed!
+Balsamiq Wireframes for Google Drive uses the same licensing and pricing model as Balsamiq Mockups 3 for Google Drive, so no migration is needed!
 Sweet!

 * * *